 We can see that web designers must be multi-skilled and multidisciplinary, with most organisations providing web maintenance, hosting and development, as well as SEO.

-Most respondents balance at least 5 different types of projects as part of their job, the most common of which are WordPress-related, and the majority agree that knowledge of HTML/CSS is necessary for success.
+Most respondents balance at least 5 different types of projects as part of their job, the most common of which are WordPress-related.
+The majority agree that knowledge of HTML/CSS is necessary for success.

-Despite these challenges, the survey also revealed that 87% of new business is derived from word-of-mouth referrals, showing the work is completed well and with excellent service.
+Despite these challenges, the survey also revealed that 87% of new business is derived from word-of-mouth referrals.
+This stat shows that the work is completed well and with excellent service.

-Moreover, it’s easy to see widespread optimism and enthusiasm among web designers, with 70% still as excited about their career as they were 12 months ago.
+Moreover, it’s easy to see widespread optimism and enthusiasm among web designers.
+70% are still as excited about their career as they were 12 months ago.
 They are feeling confident in their job security and that work will become easier to acquire soon.

 In fact, the survey shows that web designers have greater expectations, especially when it comes to freedom over ways of working.

-Most respondents are in permanent roles, and most prefer to operate remotely, but the freelance population now stands at a significant 41%, indicating a shift toward more personal choice in professional life.
+Most respondents are in permanent roles, and most prefer to operate remotely, but the freelance population now stands at a significant 41%.
+This indicates a shift toward more personal choice in professional life.

 In conclusion, the survey outlines a thriving industry in real demand, but also in which competition is fierce.
 The standards and requirements are likewise high, and effort is being exerted on skills development and self-promotion.
 But at the end of the day, web designers are feeling empowered to have a say over how they work and are hopeful about their careers.